 We all know that grandmothers give the best gifts!
 Handing out material goodies, though, is far from her greatest contribution to our children’s lives.
 In fact, if you ask your kids what grandma means to them, I bet “she gives us cool stuff” won’t even be near the top of the list.

 Okay, so maybe it will, depending on your child’s age.
 As they get older, though, they’ll learn to appreciate all the other wonderful things she did for them simply by being present.
 What things?
 Why, I’m so glad you asked!
-Let’s discuss.
+Let’s discuss the importance of a grandmother’s presence below.

 1. Supporting her grandchildren